 Lightning talks, digital preservation games, original digital preservation graphics – this year’s iPRES offers exciting submission categories beyond the traditional paper, panel, poster, workshop, tutorial and demonstration submissions.
-These Ad Hoc sessions will not go through a formal peer review process, will not be submitted through EasyChair, and the abstracts will not be part of the proceedings.
+These Ad Hoc sessions do not go through a formal peer review process, are not be submitted through EasyChair, and the abstracts are not part of the proceedings.

 iPRES 2019 Ad Hoc Programme

 There are several categories in the Ad Hoc programme:

 - be coordinated and lightly reviewed by the iPRES 2019 Programme Committee

 - have a rolling deadline and acceptance cycle: 28 June – 26 August

 - be handled on a “first come, first served” basis